galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 As for FastQC and Nanoplot, this plot shows the distribution of fragment sizes in the file that was analyzed.
 As for PacBio CLR/HiFi, long reads have a variable length and this will show the relative amounts of each different size of sequence fragment.
-In this example, the distribution of read length quite dispersed with a minimum read length for the passed reads is about 200bp and the maximum length ~150,000bp.
+In this example, the distribution of read length is quite dispersed with a minimum read length for the passed reads around 200bp and a maximum length ~150,000bp.

 ![Basecalled reads length](../../images/quality-control/basecalled_reads_length-pycoqc.png "Basecalled reads length")

 ### Basecalled reads PHRED quality

 This plot shows the distribution of the Qscores (Q) for each read.
 This score aims to give a global quality score for each read.
 The exact definition of Qscores is: the average per-base error probability, expressed on the log (Phred) scale.
 In case of Nanopore data, the distribution is generally centered around 10 or 12.
 For old runs, the distribution can be lower, as basecalling models are less precise than recent models.

 ![Basecalled reads PHRED quality](../../images/quality-control/basecalled_reads_PHRED_quality-pycoqc.png "Basecalled reads PHRED quality")